-Our banking partners are making a mandatory change that requires all Payment Service Providers (PSPs) to provide a FI-classified SWIFT BIC.
+Our banking partners require all Payment Service Providers (PSPs) to provide a FI-classified SWIFT BIC.

 What is a SWIFT BIC?